BC Eliminating MSP Premiums

 This new payroll tax will come into effective January 1, 2019.
 Therefore, those employers which currently pay MSP premiums will pay both those premiums and the Employer Health Tax in 2019.

-Please see the Ministry of Finance’s Employer Health Tax Notice issued in July 2018 for more information.
+Please see the Ministry of Finance’s Employer Health Tax Overview for more information on the implications for your organization.

 If you would like to receive news, research updates and promotions regarding WCBC products, ensure you subscribe.